How To Stop Your Dog Scratching

 Paw Blackmores Fish Oil contains a concentrated blend of liquid fish oil, a rich source of omega fatty acids, EPA and DHA in a formula specifically designed for pets.

-This salmon-based grain-free formula is not only great for the skin, but 50% of profits go to help rescue dogs.
+This salmon and trout-based grain-free formula is not only great for the skin, but suitable for all life stages also.

 This handy pump bottle allows you to add pure omega oil directly onto the food, making it perfect for dogs who require another specific diet.